Insydebv/front-end-toolkit/README.md

 For example: `gulp build --production`

 ## Options
-You can configure the toolkit by setting options in `gulpconfig.json`
+You can configure the toolkit by setting options in `.webdevtoolkitrc` or a `webdevtoolkit` key in your `package.json`.
 ```json
 // gulpconfig.json